cloudmesh-community/sp20-516-231/chapter/k8s-kubernetes-scheduler.md

 ### Setup of Microk8s cluster

-1. Log into power shell as admin
+1. Log into power shell as admin (Windows) or launch a terminal (Linux, Mac)

 2. Create 1 master node